K2GQ/k2gq.github.io/netsummary.md

 Their check-in sparked some fun technical chatter, with others discussing the tricky topography of the area and whether a Yagi antenna might be a good experiment.
 Another operator pointed out that mobile signals from Staten Island had struggled earlier in the day, but a properly placed rooftop antenna made all the difference.

 #### 🛠️ Equipment Talk: The Bargain Bin & A New Toy
 There was a little ham radio shopping spree happening, too.
-Someone put up a Yaesu FT-60R for $100, and another operator had a DMR UHF radio still in the box for a bargain $50—practically giving the thing away.
+Someone put up a Yaesu FT-60R for $100, and a DMR UHF radio still in the box for a bargain $50—practically giving the thing away.
 No word on whether a bidding war broke out, but those deals were tempting.

 Meanwhile, one participant shared their excitement about purchasing a Xiegu G90 HF transceiver.
 This little rig packs 20 watts of punch and even has a built-in tuner, making it perfect for mobile HF ops.
 The plan?
 Stick an antenna on the car and hit the road with some HF action.
 This, of course, led to some good-natured ribbing about how they should just install a 100-foot wire on the roof rack and “see what happens.”